9

 Frequency modulation (FM).

-The example circuit here uses a Colpits oscillator, frequency modulated with a varactor diode, followed by a class D power amp.
+The The example circuit here uses a frequency modulated Colpits oscillator, the frequency modulation uses a varactor diode.
+This is then followed by a class D power amp.

-The class D power amp could be replaced by a class C power Amp, it is unlikely that you would use a class A, class B, or class AB power amp though, as these would be less efficient meaning bigger heatsinks and bigger power devices.
+The class D power amp in the following example could be replaced by a class C power Amp, it is unlikely that you would use a class A, class B, or class AB power amp though, as these would be less efficient meaning bigger heatsinks and bigger power devices.

 Single sideband (SSB).